How to Hide Likes on Instagram: Step-by-Step

 • Reduces mental health pressure and social comparison anxiety

-• Shifts focus to metrics that actually drive reach: DM shares, saves, comments
+• Shifts focus to metrics that drive reach: DM shares, saves, comments

 Does hiding likes hurt reach?
 No. Instagram still tracks likes internally for the algorithm.
 Hiding only removes public visibility.